 5. (vs. 12:21-23) On an appointed day Herod the king put on his royal robes, took his seat upon the throne, and delivered an oration to the people.
-And the people shouted.
-"The voice of a god, and not of a man!".
-What then became of Herod the king?
-Immediately an angel of the Lord struck him down, because he did not give God the glory, and he was eaten by worms and breathed his last.
+And the people shouted. $\it "The"$ voice of a god, and not of a man!".
+What then became of Herod the king? immediately the angel of the Lord smote (struck) him, because he gave not God the glory: and he was eaten of worms, and gave up the ghost.